 This post was most recently updated on September 12th, 2021.3 min read.

-This article describes how to fix and tweak your pre-build directives in Visual Studio – just in case they refuse to properly work.
+This article describes how to fix and tweak your pre-build directives in Visual Studio – just in case they refuse to work properly.
 Because yeah, apparently that sometimes just randomly happens.
 But fear not – there’s a stupid and ugly, but definitely thoughtful workaround available!

-Also, sorry for a confusing title.
+Also, sorry for the confusing title.
 I’m taking suggestions for a more descriptive one – but this one was kind of difficult to word clearly.

 Anyway – on to the topic of the day!